Sunshine Beach

 The level of cultural diversity witnessed in Sunshine Beach was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Sunshine Beach has a higher than average cultural diversity, with 9.5% of its population speaking a language other than English at home and 28.1% born overseas.
-Christianity is the predominant religion in Sunshine Beach, comprising 41.1% of the population.
-Notably, Judaism is overrepresented in Sunshine Beach compared to the rest of Queensland, making up 0.4% of the population versus 0.3%.
+Sunshine Beach had a higher than average cultural diversity, with 9.5% speaking a language other than English at home and 28.1% born overseas.
+Christianity was the predominant religion, comprising 41.1%.
+Judaism, however, was overrepresented at 0.4%, compared to 0.1% in the rest of Queensland.

 Frequently Asked Questions - Diversity